obelix-site-builder/obelix/docs-src/index.md

 ## Writing plugins

 *Note: this is an advanced topic.
-You don't need to read it unless you are interesting in extending Obelix in some way beyond its default capabilites*
+You don't need to read it unless you are interested in extending Obelix in some way beyond its default capabilites*

 To write an Obelix plugin, there are a couple of concepts to understand: the Obelix data model and the steps of the build pipeline.